-Child Abuse: Any school district employee is a mandated reporter.
+Child Abuse: All school district employees are mandated reporters.
 If the coach becomes aware of known or suspected incidents of child abuse, the coach must make a report promptly to the necessary authorities.
-The coach may seek the guidance of the AD or Athletic Administrator if they are in this situation.
+The coach may seek the guidance of the AD or school administration.

-Hazing: No athlete maybe subjected to any derogatory or demeaning treatment as a condition of joining a team.
+Hazing: No athlete should be subjected to any derogatory or demeaning treatment.